What's in it for you

 - Voice Over (webcam) – Users will be adding commentary to a static PDF file.
 The system will access both their built-in camera and microphone.
 PDF can be uploaded by the admin, or users can provide their own.

 - Upload – this gives users the opportunity to upload a video file they’ve created outside of the Showpad platform.
 For you sports fans, this is similar to game tape.
 Video files can be uploaded in the following formats: .mp4, .mov, .wmv, .avi, and .webm

 - Audio Only Upload - this gives users the opportunity to upload an audio file they've created outside of the Showpad platform.
 Audio files can be uploaded in the following formats: .mp3, .mpeg3, .wav, and .x-wav

 - Audio – this will only access a Learner’s microphone for voice recording.
 This is best used to assess a Learner’s phone manner.

 - Voice Over (audio only) – Similar to Voice Over (web cam), this will only access the user’s microphone, not their camera.

 - Write – provides users with a text box in which they’ll be writing a response to the Pitch IQ goal.
 Use this for email communication assessment.

 - Screen Capture (audio only) – same as above, however, the system will only access the user’s microphone and not their camera.
-The Screencastify extension, which is required for any screen capture, requires that these recordings be done in a Chrome browser.
+Users must complete screen capture pitches in a Chrome or Firefox browser.